caltechlibrary/newt/newt_yaml_syntax.md

 ```

-[^1]: variable numbers must start with a letter, may contain numbes but not spaces or punctation except the underscore
+[^1]: variable numbers must start with a letter, may contain numbers but not spaces or punctuation except the underscore

 [^2]: See <https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms>,